 Ponds in the Pine Barren complex at Brookhaven National Laboratory (BNL), Near Road Ponds (NRP), Calverton Ponds (CP), Sears Bellows County Park Ponds (SBP), and ponds of the Long Pond Greenbelt (GP) of Suffolk County, NY were studied.
 A Magellan eXplorist 200 Global Positioning System (GPS) was used to mark each pond.
-A YSI 650 MDS Probe was used to measure the real-time data on temperature, pH, dissolved oxygen (DO), conductivity, and turbidity of the water.
-This study is specifically focused on the alkalinity, the acidity, and the buffering capabilities of ponds within the Pine Barrens.
-We have collected three random surface water samples directly into 500 mL Nalgene bottles and one random water sample at approximately two feet deep, from each pond for a total of 33 ponds located on and around BNL's site and of Suffolk County, NY, using a Plano Horizontal Polycarbonate Water Sampler.
-Water samples were analyzed using HACH Digital Titrator and TitraVer Solutions and were tested for acidity, alkalinity, calcium (Ca) and magnesium (Mg) hardness, and total hardness.
+A YSI 650 MDS Probe was used to measure the real-time data on temperature, PH, dissolved oxygen (DO), conductivity, and turbidity of the water.
+This stoil is specifically Focused on the alkalinity, the acidity, and the buffering capabilities of ponds within the Pine Barrens.
+We have collected three random surface water samples directly into 500 mL.
+Nolegn bottles and one random water sample at two feet deep, from each pond of a total of 33 ponds located on and around BNL's site and of Suffolk County, NY, using a Plann Horizontal Polycarbonate Water Sampler.
+Water samples were analyzed using Hach Digital Titrator and TitraVer Solutions and were tested for acidity, alkalinity, calcium (Ca) and magnesium (MR) budges and total budges.
+The water temperature of each pond was greatly effected because properly ware sheded by (Mg) hardness, and total hardness.
 The water temperature of each pond was greatly affected because some ponds were shaded by surrounding forest trees, while other ponds were directly exposed to the Sun.
 One of the goals of this project was to obtain the results of the physico-chemical analyses of water samples and focus on the most pressing water quality of pond problems in Long Island, NY.
-This study also provides a look at the variations of pH within each pond and how they are affected by the atmospheric acid deposition.
+This study also gives a look at the variations of the pH levels of each pond and how they are affected by the atmospheric acid deposition.
 The results of this research show that there is no correlation between near-road ponds and off-road ponds.
-Results of this study will assist ecologists on how to manage the habitats of wildlife in the Long Island Pine Barren ponds.
+Results of this study will assist ecologists on how to manage the habitats of wildlife in the Long Island Pine Barren ponds